- 1 Knitting materials and knitting tools:

 Knitting materials and knitting tools:

-Gauge: 20 stitches = 4 inches in stockinette
+Gauge: 10 stitches in = 4 inches in stockinette

 Common abbreviations of knitting stitches: